Programs

 WASTEWATER TECHNICIANS

-We are able to provide access to the Wastewater Technician to serve the needs of our members with cooperation with another State Association at this time.
-This program is fully funded by the USDA and is available at no cost to members of the Association.
+Wastewater technicians help to improve and maintain financial sustainability through education and tech assistance, assisting rural and economically impacted communities.
+We are able to provide access to the Wastewater Technician to serve the needs of our members in cooperation with another State Association at this time.
+This program is fully funded by the USDA and is available at no cost to members of our Association.

 • Travels throughout the state to offer on‑site technical assistance

-• Provides assistance in all areas of operations, maintenance, management, security, finances, loan application, health, and environmental issues
+• Supply assistance in all areas of operations, maintenance, management, security, finances, loan application, health, and environmental issues

-• Provides the type of assistance that offers “training” rather than “fixing”
+• Guarantees the type of assistance that offers training rather than “fixing”

-• Reviews new technical standards set and proposed by public and private organizations
+• Reviews new technical standards set and proposed by both public and private organizations

 SOURCE WATER PLANNING

 Rhode Island Rural Water Association’s USDA-funded Source Water Protection Program serves small drinking water systems and their communities with the development and implementation of local source water protection plans.
-A source water protection plan is a local initiative designed to identify threats to drinking water quality and quantity and to establish an actionable plan to prevent the deterioration of water resources.
+A source water protection plan is a local initiative designed to identify threats to drinking water quality and quantity.
+It also helps establish an action plan to prevent the deterioration of water resources.

 • Identify source water and watershed planning boundaries